-As Chief of University Police, I am pleased to present the 2023 Annual Security and Fire Safety Report, prepared by University Police, in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+As Chief of University Police, I am pleased to present the 2024 Annual Security and Fire Safety Report, prepared by University Police, in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 This report is published to provide our community members with important information regarding crime and safety and serves as an opportunity to inform our constituents of the many ways in which we strive to keep our community a safe and secure environment conducive to learning.
-During this reporting period, The University of Scranton saw a slight decrease in the total number of crimes reported from the preceding year.
-There are multiple variables that may have impacted these numbers, heightened collaborative efforts aimed at curbing high-risk behaviors, improved access control measures throughout campus, a visible police presence.
-Crime patterns are often noncyclical, challenging to predict, and fluctuate from year-to-year.
+During this reporting period, The University of Scranton saw a slight increase in the total number of crimes reported from the preceding year.
+There are multiple variables that may have impacted these numbers.
+Crime patterns are often cyclical, challenging to predict, and fluctuate from year-to-year.
 Although this year's crime statistics are favorable, crime rates continue to be dynamic.
 Future challenges will be met with an intentional response and require continued commitment from the University in maintaining a safe and secure environment.